sebcc/WWOAgent/README.md

 The primary implications of being UNSUPPORTED are:

 1. They include NO WARRANTY OF ANY KIND.
-Schneider Electric Software assumes NO responsibility for this code or any unintended consequences of using them.
+My employers assumes NO responsibility for this code or any unintended consequences of using them.
-2. By using them, you assume FULL responsibility for the consequences.
+2. By using this, you assume FULL responsibility for the consequences.
-3. The scripts/objects may fail to work following a product update (patch, service pack, major release).
-4. Wonderware/Schneider Electric assumes no responsibility to answer questions or assist with the use of the scripts themselves (although, to the degree they leverage standard product features, those are of course supported).
+3. This repository assumes no responsibility to my employers